 5. Rest

-Brine (Step 1): I’m telling you — this step is an absolute must for anytime you want to bake chicken breasts in the oven.
+Brine (Step 1): This step is a must when you want to bake chicken breasts in the oven.
 Brining chicken is super-easy, it makes your chicken extra juicy, and best of all, it can be effectively done in just 15 minutes.
-Plus, if you brine chicken in lukewarm water, it also helps bring the chicken to room temperature, which makes for more even cooking.
-Win-win!

-To brine chicken, simply fill a big bowl with lukewarm (not hot) water.
+To brine chicken, simply fill a big bowl half full with lukewarm water.
 Stir in a handful of salt until it mostly dissolves.
+Add ice cubes or cold water to lower the temperature of the water so that it is cool to the touch.
 Then add your chicken breasts and let them sit in the saltwater to brine for at least 15 minutes.
 If you are doing this in advance, you can cover and refrigerate the bowl of chicken and saltwater for up to 6 hours.
 But you don’t want to let the chicken brine for much longer than that.

 When you’re ready to go, remove the chicken from the brine.
 Give it a good rinse it with cold water to wash off the salt, and then pat it dry with some paper towels.
 And voila — your chicken is officially brined.